 Quick and easy to download and install, the SimplEOS makes it a breeze to send, receive and hold EOS coins.
 There’s support for EOS airdrops and a voting portal, plus it offers support for multiple accounts.

 The downside is that EOS coins are all you can store with SimplEOS.
 If you need to store other coins you’ll need another wallet.

 Future upgrades include secure delayed transactions and mobile wallets for both Android and iOS.

 Guarda Wallet apps are Android and iOS light wallets designed to store, manage, transfer and receive cryptocurrency tokens.
-The applications also include an option to purchase coins with a banking card and top up wallets via built-in Exchange service.
+The applications also include an option to purchase coins with a banking card and top-up wallets via a built-in Exchange service.

 The full list of features includes:

 - Purchase with fiat

 - Import and export the private keys